InQuest/splunk-inquest/TA-inquest/README.md

 | Create an index | false |
 | Implements summarization | false |

-The Splunk Addon for InQuest allows a Splunk® Enterprise administrator o search and build visualizations and alerts for InQuest device logs.
+The Splunk Addon for InQuest allows a Splunk® Enterprise administrator to search and build visualizations and alerts for InQuest device logs.

 #### Release notes